 TactileCBT - PBT in Action

-It was bursting at the seams.
-Shopping, finding bargains and bidding online were her favourite pastime.
-Not rich, Lilly charged everything on to her credit card - after four years she was left with two major problems.
-Lack of cupboard space, and a bad credit rating.
-Lilly's parents heard about PBT from a friend and convinced Lilly to become involved.
-Incorporating PBT into her life resulted in her pressing pause just ahead of her being tempted to buying yet one more item.
+So, she started incorporating PBT into her life.
+And as a result she was able to press pause just ahead of being tempted to buy yet one more item.
 She imagines a flat full of unworn clothes, a life spent paying back her credit card debt, a life of never being able to afford a holiday.
-Her second Fast Forward in life allows her to see just how different her life could be – a nice selection of clothes to wear, the rest sold on an online auction site to help pay off her debts, more money in her bank at the end of each month - in fact a real future without constant money worries.
+Her second Fast Forward in life allows her to see just how different her life could be.
+For example, a nice selection of clothes to wear, the rest sold on an online auction site to help pay off her debts.
+Also more money in her bank at the end of each month, in fact a real future without constant money worries.
 Returning to the present, she can make her choice of what to do, and press Play.

-Mike and Sally have been drifting apart.
+Mike and Sally have been drifting apart

 When they first got married there was a regular routine when Mike came home from work; they would have their dinner together and sit and talk about the day, before sitting down to enjoy a film or TV programme together.
 The weekends would be spent shopping, doing DIY or visiting family or friends.
 The relationship started to break down after Sally was introduced to a group of old friends via social networking sites.
-Not only was she 'talking' to old friends – and boyfriends, which didn’t go down very well with Mike – but she became wrapped up in her online life and increasingly withdrew from her day to day relationship, going online after dinner and going to bed long after Mike.
-When Mike heard about PBT from someone at work and suggested they both start working with PBT, Sally quickly learned to press Pause and see the consequences of her 'virtual' life.
-By Fast Forwarding to how she and Mike could once again be closer, enjoy the things they used to do together, she was able to think of planning for the future without resorting to living an online life.
+Not only was she 'talking' to old friends, and boyfriends, which didn’t go down very well with Mike, but she became wrapped up in her online life.
+And as a result she increasingly withdrew from her day to day relationship, going online after dinner and going to bed long after Mike.

 TactileCBT - PBT in Action